waldymarxthf/chat-ts/README.md

-# ♻️ Chat-TS: A Real-time Chat Application in TypeScript
+# ♻️ Chat-TS: A Real-time Chat Application in TypeScript and BetterTV Emojies

 ## Overview